Site icon Our Breathing Planet

 Striped Skunk Physical Description

-The remarkable Striped Skunk presents the viewer with a captivating appearance.
+The remarkable Striped Skunk never fails to present the viewer with a captivating appearance.
 It fully deserves appreciation for the beauty Nature gifted it with.
-It’s not an overly large animal, in terms of pure physical size.
-Nature, however, blessed it with other attributes.
+Yet, it’s not an overly large animal, in terms of pure physical size.
+Nature, however, blessed the mammal with other attributes.

-Like many fauna, the mammal presents a certain degree of the physiological characteristic of sexual dimorphism.
-In its specific case, this trait manifests itself in terms of sheer physical measurements.
-Due to that tendency, males attain a larger size than females.
+Like many of earth’s fauna, the beautiful animal usually presents a certain degree of the physiological characteristic of sexual dimorphism.
+In its case, this trait manifests itself in terms of sheer physical measurements.
+Due to that tendency, the males attain a larger size than females.

-The body of the Striped Skunk is perhaps best described as stout.
-It’s limbs develop as relatively short, while it has a small, conical head.
-The thickly-furred tail usually accounts for about half the overall length.
+The body of the Striped Skunk is perhaps best described as stout in form.
+It’s limbs develop as relatively short, while it also evolved a small, conical head.
+The thickly-furred tail typically accounts for about half the overall length.
 The front feet have long claws, but the rear one’s are shorter.

-Yet its the color pattern of the animal that catches the eye first.
+Yet its the eye-catching color pattern of the animal that grabs the eye first.
 The precise nature of this varies widely between individuals, but a basic pattern remains.
 That generally consists of a deep black background, with the well-known white stripe extending from nose to tail tip.

 Source: https://bit.ly/3VWnzv7 Public Domain Image